z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 ### Build-up

-You can also do the same *on the fly* activation post-processing (member/method injection) on already constructed instances with the `.BuildUp()` method.
+With the `.BuildUp()` method, you can do the same *on the fly* post-processing (property/field/method injection) on already constructed instances.

 :::caution
 `.BuildUp()` won't register the given instance into the container.